thekester/coastline-ML/README.md

 ## License

-This project is licensed under the terms specified by the UK Hydrographic Office for the Sentinel-2 Water Edges Dataset (SWED).
+The Sentinel-2 Water Edges Dataset (SWED) is licensed under the terms specified by the UK Hydrographic Office for the Sentinel-2 Water Edges Dataset (SWED).
 Please refer to the dataset license for more details.

----
+The code of coastline-ML is i dunno yet.

 Feel free to contribute to this project by submitting issues or pull requests.
 For any questions or inquiries, please contact [your email].